ConPaaS-team/conpaas/docs/userguide.rst

   slow down, and that it may be time to add additional nodes to the cluster.
 On the other hand this may indicate a malfunction of the specific node.

-  In this latter case, in a multimaster system, it may be a good idea to kill the node and replace it with another one.
-The monitoring system also simplifies this kind of operations through buttons which allow to directly kill a specific node.
-Keep in mind, however, that high CPU utilization may not necessarily affect application performance.

 - "Galera Mean Misalignment" draws a real-time measure of the mean misalignment across the nodes.
 This information is derived by